Our 2018 Candidate: Baird for State Representative

 Baird was one of the only RTM candidates to publish a comprehensive platform during his campaign in 2017.
 He has quickly made strides towards enacting several new policies around town, such as proposing a common-sense municipal ban on the use of carcinogenic fracking waste on our roadways, and he has plans to introduce more legislative and administrative changes in the immediate future.
 His platform also focused on local economics, environmentalism, education, and government transparency, and he expects many of these issues to be large points of discussion throughout his campaign for State Representative in District 38.

 Baird graduated from Waterford High School in 2013 and Connecticut College with his Bachelors in government and education.
 More about Baird and his official candidate committee, Baird for 38, and updates on both his campaign and legislative proposals can be found on his Facebook page.
+So far, he has been endorsed by the Waterford Green Party, the Democratic Party, the National Organization of Women, Our Revolution, and Planned Parenthood Votes Connecticut.

 Our 2017 Candidates